newdoug/mlc/README.txt

 TODO now:

-* Implement logs to DB hook, probably clean up logger a bit
-  * I Implement for Postgresql DB as well
 * Decide on format for data generation output.
 Make sure it's expandable for future.
 * Run some of the analysis on some small amounts of data
 * Write some unit tests for feature function/analysis